JEFFERSON COUNTY, Colo. — Before a ballot envelope is opened by the county election office, the signature on the ballot envelope must be verified.

 “We give you a test of 100 signatures before you're even able to go to the training,” Gonzalez said.
 “People who have a knack for verification then are trained, and they become our signature verification election judges.”

-Of the 48,000 ballot envelopes that needed to be reviewed by election judges, 42,000 were verified, leaving 6,200 more to be reviewed by another set of election judges.
+Of the 48,000 ballot envelopes that needed to be reviewed by election judges, 42,000 were verified, leaving 6,200 more to be reviewed by a set of two election judges.
+Those election judges are of opposing political parties, or at least one is unaffiliated.

 That set of election judges have access to even more signatures from that voter from previous elections, the DMV and other county agencies that may have had a document you previously signed.